Marla Brown

 Marla A. Gallo Brown (born 1970) is an American politician who currently represents the 9th District in the Pennsylvania House of Representatives since 2023.
 She is a member of the Republican Party.

 Early life and education

 Brown was born in 1970, the eldest of four siblings, in Edinburg, Pennsylvania.
 She is of Italian ancestry.
-Brown graduated from Mohawk High School in 1988.
-She earned Bachelor of Arts degree from Gannon University in 1992 and a Master of Science from Geneva College in 2000.
+She graduated from Mohawk High School in 1988.
+She earned a Bachelor of Arts degree from Gannon University in 1992 and a Master of Science from Geneva College in 2000.

 Career

 Brown worked for UPS for 15 years, including working in London as the company's director of sales and marketing for the United Kingdom and Ireland.
 She later ran a medical spa in Georgia for nine years.

 In 2022, Brown won a three-way Republican primary election to challenge incumbent Democratic Pennsylvania State Representative from the 9th District Chris Sainato.
 She defeated Sainato in the general election.